GLOBAL SUZUKI

 Proactively promote energy-saving activities toward achieving carbon neutrality, including introduction of energysaving equipment and solar panels

-• Under the common environmental goal to “Aggressively promote energy-saving activities toward suppressing global warming by introducing electricity savings and energy-saving facilities,” 4 non-manufacturing subsidiaries and 56 sales distributors* in Japan are constantly working to save energy and water and reduce waste in business activities.
+• With the common environmental goal to “Aggressively promote energy-saving activities toward suppressing global warming by introducing electricity savings and energy-saving facilities” at 4 non-manufacturing subsidiaries and 56 sales distributors* in Japan, conducted initiatives to track energy usage and to save energy

 [Logistics and other activities]